eed3si9n/gigahorse/README.markdown

 Gigahorse
 ==========

-Gigahorse is an HTTP client for Scala with Async Http Client undernieth.
+Gigahorse is an HTTP client for Scala with Async Http Client underneath.

 For more info, see [the Gigahorse docs][docs].